jbrumwell/fluxApp/README.md

 #### Server side

-One approach to creating an isomorphic appliction is:
+Our suggested approach to creating an isomorphic application is:
 - Load the component that we have determined is required for this route.
 - Expose a static load method that invokes the actions needed to populate the stores.